 EMPATHIZE: Put yourself in their shoes.
 Don’t reject or criticize personal choice.

-VALIDATE: Mirror back what you understand.
+VALIDATE: Let them know their feelings are justified.
 Don’t undermine efforts or oppose.

 IDENTIFY: Find your parallel experience without shifting the focus onto yourself.
 Don’t deny voice or personhood.